Joy Deb: Eurovision Song Contest

+Eurovision Song Contest

 International releases

 Joy has also written and produced several international hits.
 He co-wrote the first record 'Top Down' on Fifth Harmony's 'Reflection' Album.
 Also, Joy and his current production team wrote and produced JoJo's comeback single 'Save My Soul'.

-In 2016, "Oh Lord" was released with the British vocal harmony boy band MiC LOWRY.
-The song was the group's debut single and it was written by Joy, Linnea Deb, Anton Hård af Segerstad, Augustine Grant and Phil Collins, as the song contains lyrics and music from Phil Collins' song "In the Air Tonight”.
+In 2016, "Oh Lord" was released with the British vocal harmony boy band Mic Lowry.
+The song was the group's debut single and it was written by Joy, Linnea Deb, Anton Hård af Segerstad, Augustine Grant and Phil Collins, as the song contains lyrics and music from Phil Collins' song "In the Air Tonight".